Tango-Rocker/batch-challenge/README.md

 ## Project Overview

+## Prerequisites

+- **Docker**
+- **Docker Compose**

+## installation
+To install the application, follow these steps:

+- Clone the repository to your local machine.
+- Navigate to the root directory of the project.
+- Run the installation script:
+- chmod +x install.sh
+- ./install.sh

+#### The script will interactively guide you through the setup process including:

+- Prompting for the directory path for storing app data.
+- Building the application binary.
+- Verifying the presence of Docker and Docker Compose, with an option to install if they're missing.
+- Setting up and starting the Docker containers for the app and the database.

 batch processing system designed to read, validate, and process monthly payment records from CSV files.
 ## Technical Aspects

 The system comprises multiple Go packages, each with a specific role: